 Maris Hawkins is our News & Updates Coordinator.
 In that roles, she curates feedback from listeners on social media and keeps up with our past guests’ accomplishments so that we can publish them on our Facebook page or in the Midweek News & Updates that comes out every Wednesday.
 Maris is responsible for much of the content in the Midweek News & Updates Issues and on our Facebook page.

-Maris is an Upper School Spanish teacher at Bullis School in Maryland.
+Maris is lower and middle school Spanish teacher at Capitol Hill Day School in Washington, DC.
 She has a BA in Spanish and art history and a MT in Teaching Foreign Language from the University of Virginia.
 She is interested in proficiency based foreign language teaching, and has taught Spanish at all levels from elementary school through high school.
 She has presented at VAIS Technology conference and has talked about arts integration in the classroom through the Kennedy’s Center VSA program.
 In addition, she has presented about technology tools to use in a proficiency based foreign language classroom at NECTFL and GWATFL.
 Maris is not just a podcast volunteer, she is also a past guest.
 Check out episode 31 or her Twitter feed to hear more about Maris’ classroom!

-The newest volunteer on the WTL team is Carolyn Siegel!
-Carolyn is our Resources Developer and will be putting together episode guides, professional development materials, and blog posts to help teachers get the most out of the podcast.
+Carolyn Siegel is our Resources Developer and will be putting together episode guides, professional development materials, and blog posts to help teachers get the most out of the podcast.

 Carolyn was formerly a Spanish teacher at Riverdale Country School in the Bronx and most recently the World Languages Department Chair at Gann Academy in Waltham, MA.
 She is currently on sabbatical but remains active in the foreign language-teaching world.
 Carolyn earned a BA in Spanish Language and Literature from Columbia University, a MA in Spanish from Middlebury College and a MA in Hispanic Studies from Brown University.
 She is particularly passionate about content-based curriculum, proficiency based instruction and curriculum that supports heritage speakers.